- The payroll process

-With Officient, employees can use the Self Service in which they can easily edit their data.
-In this way, we save HR work and shift part of the responsibility to the employee, which provides more transparency.
+With Officient, employees can use the Self Service service, employees can easily adjust their data.
+In this way, we save HR work and place part of the responsibility with the employee, which provides more transparency.

 3. Seven useful tips for payroll

 1. Don't wait until the end of the month to pass on the details of new employees